yuraant/var-calc/README.md

 In case expression contains some variables that cannot be determine right now, such variables will be stored in memory and will be printed as soon as they can be determined

 ## Build and Run
-Application requiers GO being installed on your machine Clone current repo. then run commands in console
+Application requires GO being installed on your machine Clone current repo. then run commands in console.
 ```
 # cd [to repo folder]
 # go build